List of LGBTQ Academy Award winners and nominees: Performances of LGBTQ Characters Nominated for or Awarded Best Actor in a Supporting Role

+Note: Nominated for his performance in 2024's The Brutalist, Guy Pearce's character rapes his male protagonist.
+However, the action transpires in an ambiguous manner, leaving the audience to interpret whether the character is in fact gay or bisexual or if the attack is a narrative scheme supposed to highlight the power dynamics between protagonist and antagonist.

 Best Actress in a Supporting Role

 Confirmed individuals

 Lily Tomlin, lesbian, nominated for 1 Oscar.

 Linda Hunt, lesbian, winner of 1 Oscar.

 Tilda Swinton, queer, winner of 1 Oscar.

 Aunjanue Ellis-Taylor, bisexual, nominated for 1 Oscar.